seananderson/metafolio/inst/ms/ms.md

 The goals of existing salmon management structures in the western US and Canada support a portfolio conservation perspective.
-In the US, salmon populations are divided into Evolutionarily Significant Units (ESUs) --- groups of populations that are reproductively isolated and share a common evolutionary heritage --- and finer-scale Viable Salmonid Populations (VSPs) --- populations that are demographically independent of other populations over a 100-year time frame [@mcelhany2000].
+In the US, salmon populations are divided into Evolutionarily Significant Units (ESUs), groups of populations that are reproductively isolated and share a common evolutionary heritage, and finer-scale Viable Salmonid Populations (VSPs), populations that are demographically independent of other populations over a 100-year time frame [@mcelhany2000].
 In Canada, the rough equivalent to the ESU is a Conservation Unit (CU), which consists of a group of salmon that are reproductively isolated